Upskill Your Support Workers and Grow Your Business With These 17 NDIS Courses

 Quality, safety, human rights, and abuse prevention

-These NDIS courses explore the important topics of quality support provision, human rights, and prevention of abuse, neglect, and violence when supporting people with disabilities.
+These NDIS training courses explore the important topics of quality support provision, human rights, and prevention of abuse, neglect, and violence when supporting people with disabilities.

 1. NDIS Quality and Safeguards Commission – Quality, Safety and You

-1. National Disability Services (NDS) – Human Rights and You eLearning Program
+2. National Disability Services (NDS) – Human Rights and You eLearning Program

 This free, video-based eLearning program explores why human rights matter when supporting people with disability.
 The four modules take about 30 minutes to complete and gain a certificate.

-1. NDS – Understanding Abuse eLearning Program
+3. NDS – Understanding Abuse eLearning Program

 This free online resource is based on the understanding that everyone has the right to participate in decision-making.
 Built on an evidence-based framework, it helps support workers to enable the people they’re supporting to exercise control and choice in their own lives.
 The six modules each take between 30 and 60 minutes to complete.